DanielKinsman/security-for-the-lazy/readme.md

 ![keepass screenshot](images/keepass.png)

-The password manager I recommend is [KeePass](http://keepass.info/download.html).
-Just make sure to download the 'Classic' edition and not the 'Professional' edition which is needlessly bloated with dotnet / mono.
-On windows this means grabbing 'KeePass 1', on Linux/Mac '[KeePassX](https://www.keepassx.org)'.
-Downloading, installing and using KeePass is fairly straightforward so I won't spell it out for you.
+The password manager I recommend is [KeePassX](https://www.keepassx.org/).
+Downloading, installing and using KeePassX is fairly straightforward so I won't spell it out for you.

 **Extremely important - make your "master password" long**.
 The master password is a single point of failure, meaning that if someone else gets it, they get *all* your passwords.
 Don't use '12345'.
 Pick a sentence or a sequence of words, for example 'elevator principle mirth condiment existential vommit'.
 If your imagination fails you, pick random words [using dice and a dictionary](http://world.std.com/~reinhold/diceware.html).